Mary Bird Perkins Cancer Center

 To better understand how to manage the effects of your treatment, instruction cards are available with general guidelines.
 Your treatment team will provide you with any additional information you may need and can help answer questions.

 Studies show that newly diagnosed cancer patients rate their quality of care higher and report fewer problems if they receive support from a patient navigator.
-This is why Mary Bird Perkins Cancer Center, in conjunction with its hospital partners (Our Lady of the Lake Regional Medical Center, St. Tammany Parish Hospital and Terrebonne General Medical Center), offers navigation services for every patient from diagnosis through treatment and survivorship.
+This is why Mary Bird Perkins Cancer Center, in conjunction with its hospital partners (Our Lady of the Lake Regional Medical Center and Terrebonne General Medical Center), offers navigation services for every patient from diagnosis through treatment and survivorship.
 In addition to easing concerns, answering questions, coordinating care and assisting patients and their families with informed decision-making, patient navigators also schedule consultations with other patient support services.
 Patient navigation services are made possible by the generosity of the community.